Taste Buds | More than a recipe

 I have an emotional attachment to my cookbooks.
 Much of the pleasure of eating, for me, comes from the effort of preparation.
 A big part of that preparation involves thumbing through the pages of the cookbook, smelling the pages, seeing my old notes from the last time I made the recipe.
 I particularly love community cookbooks.
 They provide a glimpse into what was important to that particular group of people, in that specific moment in time.

-When Debbie was hired by the Chamber in 2004, she was new to the area, having just moved to Waterloo from Webster Groves.
+When Debbie was hired by the Chamber in 2004, she was new to the area, having just moved to Waterloo from Webster Groves, Mo.
 She proposed publishing a cookbook, which was warmly received by the members.
 Gathering the recipes allowed her to learn the area, the businesses and the people.
-I thumbed through pages of the Chamber cookbook looking specifically for Lynn Venhaus’s recipes after learning that she was a Food Editor of the St. Louis Globe-Democrat in the ‘80s.
+I thumbed through pages of the Chamber cookbook looking specifically for Venhaus’s recipes after learning she was a food editor of the St. Louis Globe-Democrat in the 1980s.
 She included recipes from regional restaurants including “Mike Duffy’s Bar & Grill Chicken Salad,” the salad recipe from Pasta House, and the “Centralia House Restaurant House Dressing.”

 Mark was able to submit Grandpa Altadonna’s treasured recipes for the Chamber’s cookbook due to the tireless work of Mark’s cousin Rosalyn and aunt Kathryn Kueper.
 Rosalyn and Kathryn had cooked alongside Grandpa Altadonna for years, and were familiar with his recipes.
 Though a list of ingredients and proportions were never memorialized during Grandpa’s lifetime, Rosalyn and Kathryn recreated the recipes later, honoring his culinary legacy by authoring a family cookbook.
 They compiled these and other Altadonna family recipes as a tribute to him, and in so doing preserved the family’s history and generations of recipes and traditions.